Free Speech Union: Lobbying actions and campaigns

+In 2024, the FSU advised Lucy Connolly not to plead guilty over an X post in which Connolly said, "set fire to all the fucking hotels full of the bastards for all I care," referring to Muslim asylum seekers, who had wrongly been blamed on social media for recent murders of children in Southport.
+The sentencing judge said the tweet was "intended to incite serious violence".
+The FSU also helped fund Connolly's appeal.

+In 2025 the FSU publicly criticised the letter by Carter-Ruck for Jason Arday against Times Higher Education journalist Jack Grove, explicitly labeling it as "effectively a SLAPP."

+Legal actions

+As of October 2025, the FSU has been involved with more than 4,500 cases.
+Results have ranged from written apologies to a £500,000 payout at industrial tribunal.

-In October 2020, a director of the FSU announced that the Union had begun a lawsuit against Ofcom over its March 2020 "coronavirus guidance", which was published simultaneously with the UK lockdown.
+In October 2020, a director of the FSU announced that the Union had begun a lawsuit against Ofcom over its March 2020 coronavirus guidance, which was published simultaneously with the UK lockdown.
 The guidance "warns broadcasters to exercise extreme caution before criticising the response by the public health authorities or interviewing any sceptics."
 The FSU director claimed that the guidance was the reason for the lack of public discussion of the Great Barrington Declaration.
 A judge dismissed the case and the FSU had to pay £16,732 to cover Ofcom's costs.

 In November 2021, the FSU announced that it would be taking legal action against Essex University.
 The previous year, an independent review commissioned by the university had found that the university had failed to uphold free-speech in its treatment of two female professors, who hold contentious views about transgender people, in December 2019.
 The university later apologised to both professors.
 The FSU argued that the university failed to act on the recommendations of the review and stated in their pre-action letter that it is in breach of free-speech law.

 After Cambridge University launched an online portal for students to anonymously report microaggressions, the Free Speech Union threatened legal action.
 The portal was later removed.

-In September 2021, the Free Speech Union crowdfunded around £25,000 for the legal fees of a train conductor who had been fired by West Midlands Trains for a Facebook post including the comment "I don't want to live in some sort of alcohol-free Muslim caliphate just to beat Covid-19".
+In September 2021, the Free Speech Union crowdfunded around £25,000 for the legal fees of a train conductor who had been dismissed by West Midlands Trains for a Facebook post including the comment "I don't want to live in some sort of alcohol-free Muslim caliphate just to beat Covid-19".
 The conductor received compensation from West Midlands Trains.